AVSystem/developer-zone/docs/Cloud_integrations/LoRaWAN/LoRagateway.md

 ### Configure your device connection

-In this step provide the information about the LoRaWAN gateway device and choose device connection settings.
+In this step provide the information about the LoRaWAN Gateway device and choose device connection settings.

-In the section *Device credentials*, fill in the following information:
+In the section *Device credentials*, provide the following information:

 - *Gateway EUI* - choose one of two options:
     - *Manufacturer* - select this option, if you have a gateway from a manufacturer with a Gateway EUI.
-Provide the information in two fields:
+The following field is available for this option:
         - *Endpoint name - Gateway EUI*: A 64-bit extended unique identifier for your gateway.
 It should be provided by the manufacturer or printed on the gateway packaging.
 It will become the endpoint name by which the platform server will identify the device.
-        - *Gateway ID*:  A unique identifier for your gateway.
     - *No gateway EUI* - select this option if your gateway doesn't have a Gateway EUI.
-Provide the information in one field:
+The following field is available for this option:
-        - *Endpoint name - gateway ID*: A unique identifier for your gateway.
-It will become the endpoint name by which the platform server will identify the device.
+        - *Endpoint name*: Provide an endpoint name by which the platform server will identify your device.
+- *Gateway ID*:  Unique identifier for your gateway that will be used by The Thinks Stack to identify your device.
-- *Friendly name* - Gateway name: An optional human-readable name to help you identify your gateway.
+- *Friendly name - Gateway name*: An optional human-readable name to help you identify your gateway.
 The Things Stack will use this name instead of the gateway ID to refer to your gateway.

 In the section *Settings*, select your Frequency plan.
 The frequency plan defines data rates that your end device or gateway is set up to use.
 The gateway and end devices within reach must use the same frequency plan to communicate.